Logo

 Survival function: P(holding period > N days).
 Shows the probability that a trade is held longer than N days.
 Steep early drop = most trades are short-duration.
 Fat tail = some positions are held for extended periods.
 Median and mean holding periods marked for reference.

 Quantile-quantile plot comparing actual daily returns to a theoretical normal distribution.
-Each dot represents one quantile.
-If returns were perfectly normal, all dots would sit on the diagonal reference line.
-Dots below the line in the left tail = larger losses than a normal distribution predicts (fat left tail).
+Each blue dot is one quantile of your daily returns plotted against the corresponding quantile of a normal distribution with the same mean and variance.
+If returns were perfectly normal, all dots would sit on the orange diagonal reference line.
+Dots below the line in the left tail = larger losses than normal predicts (fat left tail).
 Dots above the line in the right tail = larger gains than expected (fat right tail).
+The shaded orange envelope is the 5–95% range from 10,000 iid bootstrap resamples of your own returns — dots falling outside the envelope are statistically distinguishable from sample-size noise; dots inside are consistent with random sampling variability.

 Tail Fatness: Worst 50 vs Best 50 Daily Returns by Rank

-Overlaid line chart comparing the absolute magnitude of the worst 50 days (red) vs best 50 days (green) by rank.
+Overlaid line chart comparing the absolute magnitude of the worst N days (red) vs best N days (green) by rank.
 Rank 1 = most extreme day for each side.
 Wherever green is above red = right tail is fatter at that rank.
+Drag the N slider to look at anywhere from the 10 most extreme days (narrow, big-move focus) to 100 (deep into the body of the distribution).

 Daily PnL Exceedance — Up Day vs Down Day (Equity Curve)